davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-young-turks-jul-10-2025.md

 title: Heard a song in the car and cartooned it as soon as I got home.
 date: 2025-07-12T00:00:00
 excerpt: I'm suddenly a fan of this song.
-summary: I'm suddenly a fan of this song.
 image: /static/img/karaoke/young-turks-jul-12-2025.jpg
 tags:
   - cartoons